serqco/retrievelit/README.md

 - Example to download the technical track of ICSE 2021: `retrievelit --grouping=volume --mapper=ComputerOrgConf ICSE-2021`
 - All downloads of ICSE using `--grouping=year` will be mapped to `--grouping=volume` while keeping all other options the same.

-#### Downloading Elsevier Publications
-- When using the Mapper `ElsevierMapper` to download Journals published by Elsevier, such as IST (Information and Software Technology), the downloader will use the default webbrowser of the system to get the PDF.
-- For this to work, it is assumed that your browser downloads are located in the `Downloads` folder inside your home directory.
-If this is not the case, change the variable `download_dir` in the class `PdfDownloader` to include the correct path to your downloads.
-- Note that the downloader is unable to close the new browser windows after getting the PDFs, so you will have to close them manually after a successful run.
 ## How to extend it

 ### Adding a venue